noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 #.
 In the open response assessment component editor, select **Settings**.

 #.
 Set **Allow File Upload** to one of these options.

   * **Image File**
   * **PDF or Image File**
   * **Custom File Types**

 #.
 If you select **Custom File Types**, the **File Types** field appears.
 Enter
-   the file name extensions, separated by commas, of the types of files that you want learners to submit.
+   the file extensions, separated by commas, of the types of files that you want learners to submit.

    .. note:: To reduce the potential for problems from files with malicious
     content, learners cannot upload certain file types, even if you specify them in this field.
-The file types that are blocked include, but are not limited to, .exe, .app, .dmg, .bat, and .cmd.
-Contact your system administrator for a complete and up-to-date list.
+For more information, see :ref:`Asking Learners to Upload Other Files in Responses`.

 #.
-Verify that the text of the prompt includes the file type or types that
+Verify that the text of the prompt describes the file type or types that
    learners can upload.

 .. _PA Add Rubric: